codacy/codacy-rubocop/docs/description/Metrics_BlockLength.md

-This cop checks if the length of a block exceeds some maximum value.
+Checks if the length of a block exceeds some maximum value.
 Comment lines can optionally be ignored.
 The maximum allowed length is configurable.
 The cop can be configured to ignore blocks passed to certain methods.